 Derived via fractional distillation, cannabis compounds evaporate into cylinders at different temperatures, permitting for complete separation of cannabinoids, terpenes and flavonoids at extremely high levels of purity.

-These compounds can be combined to develop formulations for either CBD oils, CBD vape oil or edibles.
-Although, cannabis distillate is more often used in a CBD concentrates vape pen than anything else.
+These compounds can be combined to develop formulations for either CBD oils, CBD vape liquid or edibles.
+Although, cannabis distillate is more often used in a CBD concentrate devices than anything else.

-distillate vape carts are popular in the US, where a standard vape pen battery (510 thread) can be used with a disposable cartridge, forming a vape kit.
+Distillate carts are popular in the US, where a standard battery (510 thread) can be used with a disposable cartridge, forming a vape kit.

-A CBD vape kit often consist of a ceramic vape cartridge, without an exposed coil, featuring hemp distillate with a 510 thread.
-These are attached to a battery and the carts are replaced when you run out of vape oil.
+A CBD vape kit often consist of a ceramic cartridge, without an exposed coil, featuring CBD distillate with a 510 thread.
+These are attached to a battery and the carts are replaced when your cart runs out.

-A CBD cartridge like these permit for between 45% – 75% CBD content, diluted through natural cannabis or food-grade terpenes to add flavour and effect.
+A cartridge like these permit for between 45% – 75% CBD content, diluted through natural cannabis or food-grade terpenes to add flavour and effect for an optimum vaping experience.

-Often CBD crumble is produced by further processing CBD distillate.
+Often manufacturers produce CBD crumble by further processing distillate.
 Usually beyond 90% purity and are often a form of broad-spectrum concentrate, containing 0% THC.

 Dabbing crumble is the easiest way to use it, and users can do so discreetly, as it doesn’t have any smell unless it’s been infused with terpenes.